 Not at all.
 The fundamental reasons for why farmers want to leave the definition of their management practices flexible remains unanswered.
-At this point, All I can do is speculate and offer 3 answers that are consistent with the data:
+At this point, all I can do is speculate and offer three answers that are consistent with the data:

-- Rent-seeking: This was a well-educated sample of farmers.
-Maybe they are savvy farmers taking advantage from the dis-coordination between agencies offering support.
+- Rent-seeking: This is a well–educated sample of farmers.
+Maybe they are savvy farmers taking advantage from the lack of coordination between agencies offering support.

 - Preventive reasons: The average farm does not generate a lot of revenue.
 Maybe these are cash–strapped farmers that sustain both types of management practices to guarantee some level of support.

 - Other: Maybe there are other forces driving farmer behavior that are unrelated to program participation, such as access to crop insurance.
-Or maybe, there’s so much confusion over the requirements and benefits of the multiple available programs (there are over 30 programs administered by at least 4 agencies), that farmers just behave erratically and do whatever.
+Or maybe, there is so much confusion over the requirements and benefits of the multiple available programs (farmers have access to over 30 programs administered by at least 4 agencies), that farmers just behave erratically and do anything they can.